thecredibleway/thecredibleway-com/docs/faq/questions/how-can-christianity-be-the-only-true-religion.md

 but also the assurance of that life, based on a relationship with God rather than our own merit.

 So, while many religions claim to be the true path, Christianity stands apart.
-Its claims are rooted in historical events, its solution to human brokenness is unique, and its offer of salvation is freely given, not earned.
+Its claims are rooted in historical events, its solution to human brokenness is unique and its offer of salvation is freely given, not earned.
 The evidence is clear - Christianity is the only faith that offers a legitimate solution to the problem of sin and the way to eternal life with God.